clvarley/php-skeleton/README.md

     2. Your project description
     3. Your preferred license
     4. Your desired PSR-4 namespace
+4. Install dependencies with `composer install`
-4. Delete the `Example` class and associated test
+5. Delete the `Example` class and associated test
-5. Start creating your project! 🎉
+6. Start creating your project! 🎉